Go Back

 Willow Bark Tincture

-This is the professional method for making a tincture with dried herbal materials.
+We will use the standard weight-to-volume method to create our willow bark tincture.
+This method gives us a more predictable and consistent product, which is helpful for dosing.
 We will be using the standard 1:5 ratio of dried plant parts to alcohol.
-The process for fresh herbs is a bit different and uses a stronger alcohol.
+Please note: the process for fresh herbs is a bit different and uses a stronger alcohol.
 Please read the instructions carefully.

 Equipment